What is PDFSearchz?

 Click Finder, in the opened screen select Applications.
 Drag the app from the Applications folder to the Trash (located in your Dock), then right click the Trash icon and select Empty Trash.

 In the uninstall programs window: look for any recently installed suspicious applications (for example, "PDFSearchz"), select these entries and click "Uninstall" or "Remove".

-After uninstalling the potentially unwanted applications (which cause browser redirects to the pdf-searchz.com website), scan your computer for any remaining unwanted components.
+After uninstalling the potentially unwanted applications that cause browser redirects to the pdf-searchz.com website, scan your computer for any remaining unwanted components.
 To scan your computer, use recommended malware removal software.

 PDFSearchz browser hijacker removal from Internet browsers:

 Click the Chrome menu icon (at the top right corner of Google Chrome), select "More tools" and click "Extensions".
 Locate "PDFSearchz" and other recently-installed suspicious browser add-ons, and remove them.

 Click the Chrome menu icon (at the top right corner of Google Chrome), select "Settings".
 In the "On startup" section, disable "PDFSearchz", look for a browser hijacker URL (hxxp://www.pdf-searchz.com) below the “Open a specific or set of pages” option.
 If present, click on the three vertical dots icon and select “Remove”.